 Let us look at a concrete example.
 Assume that during the tree building process, there is a set of P and N positive and negative examples respectively to be further classified by possibly building a sub-tree.
-If we assume that $P \times FN > N \times FP$, then if no sub-tree is built, the set would be labeled as positive, and thus, the total misclassification cost is $T = N \times FP$.
+If we assume that $P \times FN > N \times FP$ , then, if no sub-tree is built, the set would be labeled as positive, and thus, the total misclassification cost is $T = N \times FP$ .
 Suppose that an attribute A with a test cost C is considered for a potential splitting attribute.
-Assume that A has two values, and there are P1 and N1 positive and negative examples with the first value, P2 and N2 positive and negative examples with the second value, and P0 and N0 positive and negative examples with A's value unknown.
+Assume that A has two values, and there are PI and NI positive and negative examples with the first value, P2 and N2 positive and negative examples with the second value, and P0 and N0 positive and negative examples with A's value unknown.
 Then the total test cost would be $(P1+N1+P2+N2)\times C$ (i.e., cases with unknown attribute values do not incur test costs).
-Assume that the first branch will be labeled as positive (as $P1 \times FN > N1 \times FP$), and the second branch will be labeled as negative, then the total misclassification cost of the two branches would be $N1 \times FP + P2 \times FN$.
+Assume that the first branch is labeled positive (as $P1\times FN > NI\times FP$ ), and the second branch is labeled negative, then the total misclassification cost of the two branches is $N1\times FP+P2\times FN$ .
 As we have discussed earlier in this section, examples with the unknown value of A stay with the attribute A, and we have assumed that the original set of examples is labeled as positive.
-Thus, the misclassification cost of the unknowns is $N0 \times FP$.
+Thus, the misclassification cost of the unknowns is $N0\times FP$ .
 The total cost of choosing A as a splitting attribute would be:

-$$T_A = (P1 + N1 + P2 + N2) \times C + N1 \times FP + P2 \times FN + N0 \times FP$$
+$$T_A = (P1+N1+P2+N2)\times C + N1\times FP + P2\times FN + N0\times FP$$

-If $T_A < T$, where $T = N \times FP$, then splitting on A would reduce the total cost of the original set, and we will choose such an attribute with the minimal total cost as a splitting attribute.
-We will then apply this process recursively on examples falling into branches of this attribute.
+If $T_A < T$ , where $T = N \times FP$ , then splitting on A would reduce the total cost of the original set, and we would then choose an attribute with the minimal total cost as a splitting attribute.
+We then apply this process recursively on examples falling into branches of this attribute.
 If $T_A \ge T$ for all remaining attributes, then no further sub-tree will be built, and the set would become a leaf, with a positive label.

 Finally, as our tree attempts to minimize the total cost, it may also overfit the training dataset.
 Traditional decision tree algorithms such as C4.5 incorporate a post-tree pruning procedure to simplify the tree.
-In the current version of our algorithm, however, we do not yet perform tree pruning.
+The current version of our algorithm, however, does not yet incorporate tree pruning.
 As all of our tree building algorithms (see Section 3) build unpruned trees, our experiment comparisons (Section 5) are still fair and valid.
-It remains our future work to include pruning in our tree-building algorithm with the minimal total cost.
+It remains our future work to include pruning in our tree-building algorithm with a minimal total cost.

 Aimed at minimizing the total cost of test and misclassification, our new decision-tree algorithm has several desirable features.
 We will discuss these features below, using the dataset "Ecoli" as an example (Blake & Merz 1998).
-This dataset has 332 labelled examples, which are described by 6 attributes.
-The numerical attributes are first discretized using the minimal entropy method (Fayyad & Irani 1993), as our tree building algorithm can currently only accept discrete attributes (but it is straightforward to extend our algorithm to accept continuous attributes as C4.5 does).
+This dataset, after pre-processing, has 332 labelled examples, which are described by six attributes.
+The numerical attributes are first discretized using the minimal entropy method (Fayyad & Irani 1993), as our tree building algorithm can only accept discrete attributes (but it is straightforward to extend our algorithm to accept continuous attributes as C4.5 does).
 The attribute values are renamed as 1, 2, 3, and so on.
 More details on this and other datasets used in experiments can be found in Section 5.